 offers the ability to do small change donations at certain websites.

 You can always finish out the balance with paying it on a purchase.
 Then pay the remainder with either a credit card, debit card, or cash - or even all three!

 Join PayPal.
 Then use it as your first payer with anything else as the second payer.

 One important thing is to know exactly how much is remaining on the card.
 If there is 25 cents, then use the card the same as you'd use a quarter.
 Knowing the remaining balance will help the cashier zero-out your card.
-The second thing is to buy prepaid cards that don't expire and don't charge fees.
-These do exist, but are hard to find.
-The PayPal suggestions already given are good, too.

 I'd buy postage stamps, or use when mailing a package or oversized envelope.

 If you save up a few cards, you can use them at the register for a purchase.
 Use as many cards as you want to pay for the purchase.
 The trick to using them is to know the EXACT amount that is left on the card.
 If you have 3 cards and they have .49, .54 and .59 on them, just let the cashier know the amount on each card, and she can run them for the amounts on the cards one at a time.
 What is left over you can pay with cash or other tender.
 Hope this helps.

 I'm wanting to find out where to buy a prepaid charge card and how it works?